Chafalleiro/lvds-firmware/readme.md

 ### VS.T5965.81

-Found at this card, it comes with an Raphael 840 tuner.
+Found at this card, it comes with an Raphael 840 tuner and chip TSUM.V29.
 Thanks to the seller for the permision to share the firmware files.

 [https://www.ebay.com/itm/V29-Universal-LCD-Controller-Board-TV-Motherboard-Support-7-55-inch-LVDS-Screen/183190128496?ssPageName=STRK%3AMEBIDX%3AIT&_trksid=p2060353.m2749.l2649]